jonasrundberg/ai-agent-guidelines/colors/default-palette.md

 ## Overview
 This color palette is designed for any user interfaces.
-The theme uses muted but clear colors with a darker aesthetic.
+The theme uses soft, clean colors with a light aesthetic.

 ---

 ## Primary Colors

 ### Background & Surfaces
-- **`#0A0E1A`** - Main background color
+- **`#F5F7FA`** - Main background
-  - Use for: Page backgrounds, main container backgrounds
+  - Use for: Page backgrounds, main canvas areas
-  - Dark blue-black that provides the foundation for all interfaces
+  - Soft off-white with subtle blue-gray tint

 - **`#1A1F2E`** - Secondary surface
   - Use for: Cards, panels, modals, elevated components
-  - Slightly lighter than main background for visual hierarchy
+  - Dark surface for elevated components and contrast

 - **`#2A3142`** - Borders & dividers
   - Use for: Borders, dividers, subtle separators